-Natalie is a UX UI design consultant with experience bringing concepts, products and research to life in a variety of mediums and roles.
-She is supporting Signol’s UX team, designing the UI and product as well as providing art direction.
-In her community, Natalie runs a digital civic activist group and guides participants through openIDEO design challenges as a mentor.
+Natalie is creative director and product designer with experience bringing concepts, products and behavioral research to life in a variety of mediums and roles at any stage in a business.
+In her community, Natalie runs an experimental architecture group and guides participants through openIDEO design challenges as a mentor.

 Jay is a product manager who has spent his professional life working across a wide range of industries using data to build products, solve problems and help businesses grow and succeed.
 From projects as wide-ranging as calculating ROI on marketing campaigns in Beirut and using Big Data to develop alternative credit risk modelling; helping people out of the credit trap, Jay is at the forefront of data-driven product development